Home » PowerShell » How to Get Free Disk Space in PowerShell?

 How to Get Free Disk Space in PowerShell?

-You can use Get-Volume PowerShell command to get list of all the volumes available on the system, Health Status of each drive, File System Type, total disk space allocated to drive, and most important free disk space in GB.
+To get free disk space on a system using PowerShell, you can use Get-Volume cmdlet.
+This command gets a list of all the volumes available on the system, the Health Status of each drive, File System Type, total disk space allocated to the drive, and most importantly free disk space in GB.

 Get-Volume

-In the above example, the PowerShell Get-Volume command on execution returns the list of all drives and their disk space information.
+In the above example, the PowerShell Get-Volume command shows the list of all drives and their disk space information.

 PowerShell Get-Volume (Get free disk space)